fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Table_assembly.md

 ### Building the torsion box

 * Find the 8 mm thick valchromat "bottom skin" pieces.
-Note that on one side the holes are placed 100mm further in, this is the operator side.
+Note which side is the operator side.
 Place this side towards were you will be standing when operating the machine.
+Flip over the sheets to switch side if necessary.

+* Note in the picture which side is the far back end of the machine, place this away from where you opperate the machine.

 ![Size](https://github.com/fellesverkstedet/fabricatable-machines/raw/master/humphrey-large-format-cnc/humphrey_v3/img/assembly/8mm_skins.JPG)

 * Align the legs under the bottom torsion box skins (8 mm thick) using 6mm diameter wooden dowels.
 There are 12 predrilled holes.